laravelio/laravel.io/README.md

 You can now visit the app in your browser by visiting [http://laravel.io.test](http://laravel.io.test).
 If you seeded the database you can login into a test account with **`testing`** & **`password`**.

+### Performance

+The package uses blade-ui-kit.
+Blade Icons can slow down your app tremendously.
+To solve this issue, Blade Icons ships with caching support.
+To enable icon caching you can run the following command:

+    php artisan icons:cache

+When you want to add new icons, you need to clear your icons cache.

+For more details see https://github.com/blade-ui-kit/blade-icons#caching

 ### Github Authentication (optional)

 To get Github authentication to work locally, you'll need to [register a new OAuth application on Github](https://github.com/settings/applications/new).
 Use `http://laravel.io.test` for the homepage url and `http://laravel.io.test/auth/github` for the callback url.
 When you've created the app, fill in the ID and secret in your `.env` file in the env variables below.
 You should now be able to authentication with Github.